The Operating Model That Is Eating The World

 Looking at that lineup, it’s easy to assume that this new approach is limited to companies that make software, but the reality is more complicated.
 As software “eats” new categories and verticals, the winners (and the categories themselves) start to look more like technology platforms (think: Uber vs. car services, Twitter vs. the news media, Amazon vs. the department store, or Airbnb vs. hotels).
 The physical world that we used to value so much – the devices, cars, real estate, and other infrastructure – are merely inventory for something bigger.
 The value, it seems, is in the data, the tools, and the optimization of markets.

-At my company, we spend our days and nights helping clients embrace this reality.
+At my company, we spend our days and nights helping clients embrace this reality by changing their organizational operating system.
 Through our work on the front lines, we've found that the shift these new organizations represent can best be understood through five nested domains: Purpose, Process, People, Product, and Platform.
 They are nested because each P informs the remaining Ps inside it (e.g. Purpose informs choices you’ll make about Process, People, Product, etc.).
 In each case, important value shifts are redefining the work of the organization.
 Because the value shifts and new ways of working that define this model were largely born in the software community among these responsive organizations, we often refer to them as a “Responsive Operating System” or “Responsive OS.”
 This manifests in a visionary (not commercial) Purpose that guides an agile (not linear) Process that enables People who make (not manage) Products built to evolve (not built to last) which become Platforms for the world (not just your company) to build upon.
 That’s a mouthful, so let’s go a bit deeper on each one.

 Why are we doing this?